Thinking about education your teen at home? Here are 10 powerful reasons to homeschool high school.

 I did not want my kids in an education system with values from different from mine.
 I wanted time to ground them in faith and God’s plans before they were set loose in the world.
 (One thing that was important to me was to make sure they had time to learn to pray.
 Check out the prayer journals that I eventually put together for my youngest and our FREE Apologetics curriculum.)

 We could spend LOTS of time on each child’s gifts and interests.
-7Sisters developed the Career Exploration Bundle for our local homeschoolers and have been using it for decades.
+7Sisters developed the Career Exploration textbook for our local homeschoolers and have been using it for decades.

 I wanted to my children to be socially-skilled, well-mannered, comfortable-with-themselves, thinkers, questioners, and especially: culture changers.
 We had time to do that!
 One way we’ve done that is through the literature our teens read, such as Great Christian Writers.
 (You can tell we 7Sisters are very intentional homeschool moms by the curriculum we’ve developed for our kids and others.)